rockettheme/docs/Docs/wordpress/themes/calla/particle_slideshow.md

 ### Display

-This section configures how articles are displayed.
+This section configures how posts are displayed.

 ![](assets/particle_slideshow6.jpeg)